eLeMenCy/Midi4J/README.md

 ```

 #####Licensing
-- Midi4J is licensed under the Apache license V2.0 but, its MidiMessage class incorporates
+- Midi4J is licensed under the [Apache license V2.0](http://www.apache.org/licenses/) with exception for its MidiMessage class which incorporates
-work, derived and translated from the C++ juce_MidiMessage class part of the JUCE library,
-which is covered under the ISC License.
+work, derived and translated from the C++ juce_MidiMessage class part of the JUCE library and covered under the very permissive [ISC](http://www.isc.org/downloads/software-support-policy/isc-license) License.

-- RtMidi is distributed under its own modified MIT License.
+- RtMidi is distributed under its own [modified MIT](https://github.com/thestk/rtmidi/blob/master/LICENSE) License.

 Further details can be found in the LICENSE file.